mdeweerd/zha-toolkit/README.md

 ## Events

 All commands support setting event names.
-When set, These events are generated at the end of the command execution.
+When set, these events are generated at the end of the command execution.

 ```yaml